 If this fails at this stage your options are to take the dog home whilst the owner is found or contact the dog warden

-Report the stray dog to the local Council
+Report the lost dog to the local Council

 If you are at all unsure about the dog or if it is behaving in an aggressive manner, contact your local authority dog warden department at the Council offices, to report that you have found a stray dog.
 There should be a contact number advertised, even if it’s out of hours or at weekends..
 Even if you decide to take the dog home and look after him until the owner is found it is still wise to contact your local animal shelter, as this could be the first place that the owner calls in their search for their pet.

 Create a poster(assuming it is not acting in an aggressive manner)

 If all of the above fails, and you still have the dog in your care, consider preparing and printing a “found” poster, and placing around your local area.
 Register the dog on a missing dog website, check for “lost dog” notices, post on social media sites, and consider placing a card and picture of the dog in your local newsagent’s window.

 If you do decide to take the dog home with you, while you wait for its owner or the dog warden to arrive, be very careful and aware that a lost dog may be distressed and scared of strangers.